Maradox/osmdroid-wiki/Upgrade-Guide.md

 # A guide for upgrading your app

+## From version 5.6.4 to 5.6.5

+ - Several new fields were added to `IConfigurationProvider` interface.
+If you've written your own, expect to do some work (it's minor).
+If you've extended the `DefaultConfigurationProvider`, then you should be ok.
+ - There were several changes to the CacheManager API.
+ - There were several improvements made to the scale bar overlay class.
+None that should be API breaking.

+## From version 5.6.3 to 5.6.4

+ - No major or minor API changes.
+Upgrading should be straight forward

 ## From version 5.6.2 to 5.6.3

  - No breaking API changes, new constructors added for tile source for the copyright notice
  - Consider using the CopyrightOverlay to give proper attribution to the map source owner
  - Old mapsforge example had a memory leak, which is now fixed on the sample with Open Map